Byron Buxton Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have the 19th-ranked team ERA across all MLB pitching staffs (4.40).
+- The Red Sox's 4.39 team ERA ranks 19th across all league pitching staffs.

-- Red Sox pitchers combine to give up 87 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Red Sox pitchers combine to give up 90 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- The Red Sox are sending Crawford (1-3) out for his sixth start of the season.
-He is 1-3 with a 3.98 ERA and 41 strikeouts through 40 2/3 innings pitched.
+- The Red Sox are sending Whitlock (4-2) out for his eighth start of the season.
+He is 4-2 with a 4.38 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- His most recent appearance was on Tuesday against the Colorado Rockies, when the righty went four innings, surrendering four earned runs while giving up five hits.
+- In his most recent time out on Wednesday against the Colorado Rockies, the righty went seven innings, allowing two earned runs while surrendering six hits.

-- The 27-year-old has put up an ERA of 3.98, with 9.1 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .228 batting average against him.
+- In seven games this season, the 27-year-old has a 4.38 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.